 We’ve put together some information and tips to help you forge ahead with your job hunt with confidence, and if there’s one key point to remember from all of this, it’s not to let economic and political uncertainty put you off taking control of your career planning and making decisions about your future.

 1. Will Brexit affect the graduate jobs market?

-It hasn’t yet – but there are some indicators that it could.
+Despite uncertainty over Brexit and the UK's future relationship with the EU, in autumn 2019 the graduate jobs market was buoyant.
 You certainly shouldn’t put off applying for graduate jobs based on a mistaken belief that there aren’t any.
 There are – and, as ever, graduate recruiters are keen to hire the talent they need to succeed in the future.

 2. Will Brexit affect my long-term career prospects?

 There are many factors in the mix when it comes to your career, both in the short and the long term; Brexit is just one of them.
 Your choice of profession and specialism, and how well suited you are to what you want to do, will have a huge impact on your future.
 Take charge where you can: the more time you put into exploring your options, deciding what to do and making yourself the best possible candidate, the better placed you will be to succeed.

 Data from the Office for National Statistics suggests that overall, graduates are more likely to be employed than people who left education with lower qualifications or no qualifications, as well as earning more.
 According to the 2018/2019 What do graduates do? report published by the Higher Education Careers Service Unit (HECSU), ‘long-term trends strongly suggest that even if there are shocks in store for the UK economy, graduates are well-placed to weather them and the graduate labour market is not likely to suffer lasting damage.’

 3. How will Brexit affect the industry I want to get into?